openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump-v2.md

 ## Things to be careful about when using the Combo

 * Keep in mind that this is not a product, esp. in the beginning the user needs to monitor and understand the system, its limitations and how it can fail.
 It is strongly advised NOT to use this system when the person using it is not able to fully understand the system.
 * Due to the way the Combo's remote control functionality works, several operations (especially setting a basal profile) are slow compared to other pumps.
 This is an unfortunate limitation of the Combo that cannot be overcome.
 * Don't set or cancel a TBR on the pump.
 The loop assumes control of TBRs and cannot work reliably otherwise, since it's not possible to determine the start time of a TBR that was set by the user on the pump.
 * Don't press any buttons on the pump while AAPS communicates with the pump (the Bluetooth logo is shown on the pump while it is connected to AAPS).
 Doing that will interrupt the Bluetooth connection.
 Only do that if there are problems with establishing a connection (see [the "Before you begin" section above](combov2-before-you-begin)).
+* Don't press any buttons while the pump is bolusing.
+In particular, don't try to dismiss alerts by pressing buttons.
+See [the section about alerts](combov2-alerts) for a more detailed explanation why.

+## Checklist for when no connection can be established with the Combo

+The driver does its best to connect to the Combo, and uses a couple of tricks to maximize reliability.
+Still, sometimes, connections aren't established.
+Here are some steps to take for trying to remedy this situation.

+1. Press a button on the Combo.
+Sometimes, the Combo's Bluetooth stack becomes non-responsive, and does not accept connections anymore.
+By pressing a button on the Combo and making the LCD show something, the Bluetooth stack is reset.
+Most of the time, this is the only step that's needed to fix the connection issues.
+2. Restart the phone.
+This may be needed if there is an issue with the phone's Bluetooth stack itself.
+3. If the Combo's battery cap is old, consider replacing it.
+Old battery caps can cause issues with the Combo's power supply, which affect Bluetooth.
+4. If connection attempts still keep failing, consider unpairing and then re-pairing the pump.